Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: The Beta Functions and Infrared Consistency

-We will see in the next section that in the massive case, a possibility to restore IR consistency is the WGC.
-It would be interesting to find other loopholes to this result, for example, due to the presence of a gravitino and non-minimal couplings along the lines of \cite{Arkani-Hamed:2021ajd}.\,\footnote{ We mention that the $a$-theorem in $d=6$ also presents an unexpected behavior compared to $d=2,4$, see \cite{Grinstein:2014xba,Grinstein:2015ina}. }
+Nevertheless, we will see in next section that, in the presence of a small nonzero mass, the positivity of ${\bm\beta}|_{d=6}$ tends to create a tension with the positivity bounds.
+It would be interesting to find if other ingredients like a gravitino or non-minimal couplings can make the beta function negative, along the lines of \cite{Arkani-Hamed:2021ajd}.\,\footnote{ We mention that the $a$-theorem in $d=6$ also presents an unexpected behavior compared to $d=2,4$, see \cite{Grinstein:2014xba,Grinstein:2015ina}. }

-We present the beta function of the $CF^2$ operator in Tab.\,\ref{tab:beta_zeromass_Gamma}.
-The sign depends on the spin.
-The sign of the $\gamma$ coefficient is irrelevant in the positivity bounds given in e.g.\,\cite{Bellazzini:2019xts}, which involve $|\gamma|$.
-In this work, we use a simpler positivity bound that is independent on $\gamma$.
+Finally, we find that the sign of the beta function of the $CF^2$ operator, given in Tab.\,\ref{tab:beta_zeromass_Gamma}, depends on the spin.
+This has no consequence for the positivity bounds we are using.
+The sign of the $\gamma$ coefficient is irrelevant in the positivity bounds given in e.g.\,\cite{Bellazzini:2019xts}, which involve $|\gamma|$, and in the present work we use a simpler positivity bound that is independent on $\gamma$.

+The beta function for the $C$ coefficient of the extremality relation, defined in \eqref{eq:ExtBlackHoleRelation}, follows the same sign pattern as $\beta_\alpha$ and $\beta_\beta$.

 \FloatBarrier